 Annotated Bibliography: An annotated bibliography is required for all categories.
 Students must list all sources that you consulted during the development of your entry.
 Students will look at many more sources than they will actually use.
 Sources of visual materials and oral interviews must be included.
 The annotations for each source must explain how the source was used and how it helped the students understand their topics and should not be more than two or three sentences.

 Separation of Primary and Secondary Sources: Students are required to separate their bibliographies into primary and secondary sources.

 - While many sources clearly fall into one category or the other, some sources can be either, depending on how they are used.
 In those questionable cases, the student should explain in the annotation why they classified that particular source as primary or secondary.

 - If you disagree with the categorization of a source as primary or secondary, ask about it during the interview and allow the students a chance to explain their rationale.

 - If you have doubts about the validity of an Internet source or its classification as primary or secondary, ask about it during the interview.

 Style Guides: Style for citations and bibliographic references must follow the principles in one of the following style guides: (1) Kate L. Turabian, A Manual for Writers of Research Papers, Theses and

 Dissertations: Chicago Style for Students and Researchers or (2) Joseph Gibaldi, MLA Handbook for Writers of Research Papers.
 Regardless of which manual is used, the style must be consistent throughout the project.

-Process Paper: As of the rule book update in July 2020, entries in ALL categories must provide a description of no more than 500 words explaining how the students chose their topics, conducted their research, created and developed their entries, and the relationship of their topics to the contest theme.
+Process Paper: As of the rule book update in July 2020, entries in ALL categories must provide a description of no more than 500 words explaining the following:

 Plagiarism: Students must acknowledge in their annotated bibliographies all sources used in their entries.
 Failure to credit sources is plagiarism and will result in disqualification.